matt-bat/spontaneous-agent-thought-framework/README.md

 #### With the weighted 'memory recall' score and neural mind-map of memories, models will be naturally predisposed to their synthetic 'thoughts' traversing certain pathways based on probabilities derived from complex neural connections.

 ### The following will assist in forming a thought 'naturally':
-- The average number of random thoughts a human will have during typical waking hours (undetermined at present).
+- A target for number of thoughts per cycle, and length/intensity of each thought process.
 - An algorithm that determines the initial thought 'seed' (which sparks a 'thought', that propagates from one or more point(s) in the neural memory web; such point(s) could be anywhere based on the determined probability of traversing to each connection from the present focus).
-- A secondary algorithm that determines which connected path will be visited next, using the 'memory recall' score to determine the likelihood of each connected memory to be the next one to be in the agent's focus
+- A secondary algorithm that determines which connected path will be visited next, using the 'memory recall' score to determine the likelihood of each connected memory to be the next one in the agent's focus.
-- As memories are traversed during this 'thought process', they should be tracked within the current 'thought' (think of a canvas, where the paint is each memory/subject/or otherwise in the agent's current focus as the thought process progresses; the agent's current focus is the brush, which switches between subjects/memories as if they are colours of paint) via a log that only persists until the thought process ends and an output is generated.
+- As memories are traversed during this 'thought process', they should be tracked within the current 'thought' (think of a canvas, where the paint is each memory/subject/or otherwise in the agent's current focus as the thought process progresses; the agent's current focus is the brush, which switches between subjects/memories as if they are colours of paint) via a log that only persists in the agent's memory until the thought process ends and an output is generated.
+- User-readable log files with the agent's internal dialogue and notes taken during the thought generation process should be created and saved in an accessible directory.

 ### How to form a natural 'thought':
 - A thought is composed through a process similar to that described above, though certain variables will be used as parameters to help tune the synthetic 'random thoughts' so they are formed as naturally as possible.
 - Variables can include the average number of different items traversed in a human's mental web to form a thought, along with the average number of primary/sub-topics involved, plus the number of 'layers' deep a though goes into a main subject (in this case, a 'cell').
 - The thought process should be cyclic in nature.
-After the 'seed' is executed, each 'cycle' should represent a probabilistic traversal through the mind web followed by a logical consideration process where meanings behind the connections recently made are derived.
+After the 'seed' is executed, each 'cycle' should represent a probabilistic traversal through the mind web followed by a logical consideration stage where meanings behind the connections recently made are derived.
-- Notes are saved in the temporary log after each of the agent's logical consideration steps, which help to form a coherent final thought.
+- Notes are saved in the agent's log after each of the agent's logical consideration steps, which help to form a coherent final thought.

 ### Cell-like memories: